How to Book an Appointment

 Emails and Wait Time

-Emails are answered by my assistant once or twice a week, however depending on the amount of inquiries and schedules, the wait time may be up to 3 weeks.
+Emails are answered as quickly as possible, however depending on the amount of inquiries and schedules, the wait time may be up to 3 weeks.
 I do try to answer everyone as soon as possible.
-If you do "resend" an email or "check in" with an additional email, the entire thread is usually then put into my spam folder and I will not see it, so please be patient on the wait time or reread your initial email to see if you included everything necessary to begin the booking process.
-I do not accept DMs on Instagram, nor will I text or call you about appointments and inquiries.
-If your deposit is not received 2 days prior to your scheduled appointment it will be automatically deleted.
-It is important to factor in your time frame for getting tattooed, as emailing back and forth to finalize a design may take a few days to a week (depending on both sides) and then scheduling may be a few days to a month out depending on the both of our schedules.
-Please make sure you are serious about booking and finalizing an appointment before reaching out, as answering emails back and forth for weeks just for someone to back out last minute costs a lot of my personal time that could be used towards other more serious clients.
+If you do "resend" an email or "check in" with an additional email, the entire thread is usually then put into my spam folder and I will not see it or it is moved out further and will not be seen for longer, so please be patient on the wait time or reread your initial email to see if you included everything necessary to begin the booking process.
+I do not accept DMs on Instagram, nor will I text or call you about discussing appointments and inquiries.
+If your deposit is not received 3 days after is it requested, you will not have an appointment.
+It is important to factor in your time frame for getting tattooed, as emailing back and forth to finalize a design may take a few days to a week (depending on both sides).
+I usually book out anywhere from a month to six months.
+Please make sure you are serious about booking and finalizing an appointment before reaching out.
 IF YOU ARE 15 MINUTES LATE TO YOUR APPOINTMENT WITHOUT A CALL OR MESSAGE STATING SO YOU WILL LOSE YOUR DEPOSIT AND POSSIBLY YOUR APPOINTMENT.

-I am at the shop every day except Sundays and Mondays, 12pm - 8pm.
+I am at the shop every day except Sundays and Mondays, starting at noon.
 I schedule my appointments between those times.

 Aftercare and Follow Up